ajaxray/bootstrap-file-field/README.md

 What it does?
 ------------------

-* Display file upload filed like Bootstrap buttons
+* Display file upload field like Bootstrap buttons
 * Can restrict file types, don't allow wrong file types
 * Can set maximum and/or minimum file size limit
 * Can set maximum and/or minimum total size limit (for multiple selection)
 * Can set maximum and/or minimum number of files can be selected (for multiple selection)
+* All restrictions are checked on client side using HTML5 File API
 * Display user friendly errors if any restriction prevented file selection
 * Display name/list of selected files (if no error)